captionpoint/captionpoint-plays/THE-LUCKIEST.md

 Are you not enjoying the conversation?
 ---
 ## LISSETTE:
-I am very much enjoying our conversation!
+No, I am very much enjoying the conversation!
 ---
 I am simply saying it feels like.
 ---
 ## PETER:
-Like you’ve been trapped with me
+Like you’ve been stuck with me
 ---
 for multiple hours talking about comas?
 ---
 How did we even get on this topic?
 ---
 ## LISSETTE:
-I actually don’t remember.
+I actually can’t remember.
 ---
 ## PETER:
-I think it was wasn’t it wait.
+Wasn't it...
+Wait.
 ---
 Wasn’t there somebody wasn’t somebody
 ---